astropy/astropy/docs/io/fits/appendix/header_transition.rst

 Although the new Header is used like a dict/mapping in most cases, it also supports a `list` interface.
-The list-like interace is a bit idiosyncratic in that in some contexts the Header acts like a list of values, in some like a list of keywords, and in a few contexts like a list of :class:`Cards`.
+The list-like interace is a bit idiosyncratic in that in some contexts the Header acts like a list of values, in some like a list of keywords, and in a few contexts like a list of :class:`Card` objects.
 This may be the most difficult aspect of the new design, but there is logic to it.

 As with the old Header implementation, integer index access is supported: